Crappie Fishing: Key Tips to Catch More Crappie

 Night Time Crappie Baits

 Regardless if you are fishing during the day or at night, a minnow on a bobber is still the go-to bait source for crappie fishing.
-Other baits that can be used are worms and insects.
+Other baits that can be used are worms and insects, but the best bait for night crappie fishing is a minnow on a bobber.

 Night Time Crappie Lures